 - If you have two-step verification on, Apple asks for a Recovery Key, follow the steps for two-step verification instead.
 Skip to Two-Step Verification

 Step-> 4: Look In Your Email

-However, if you don’t use the two steps verification method, you will have to go your Email account and check for the recent email from the Apple.
+However, if you don’t use the two-factor (or steps) verification methods, you need to go your Email account and check the recent email from the Apple.
 In your Email, Click on the Reset Now

 Step-> 5: Write down the new password and click on Reset Password

-it is important that the new password is different from the password that you used last time with your Apple account.
+it is crucial that the new password is different from the password that you used last time with your Apple account.

 Step-> 7: That’s it!

-Apple resets the password and your account should be back to normal.
-Here’s how the screen will look like.
+Apple resets the password, and your account should be back to normal.
+Here’s how the screen looks.